The Top 5 OTC Cold Sore Treatments Compared

-Orajel™ must also be used with caution, since too much benzocaine absorbed through the skin and into the blood may cause fatal side effects.
-This treatment is available over-the-counter for about $14.
+Orajel™ must also be used with caution since too much benzocaine absorbed through the skin and into the blood can cause serious side effects.

-What Is ViruLite® and How Is it Used?
+What Is ViruLite® and How Is It Used?

 How Does ViruLite® Work?

 ViruLite® uses invisible infrared light therapy to trigger a local immune response around active cold sores.
 It works best when used three times a day for two days.

 What Are the Pros, Cons, and Price of ViruLite®?

 When used properly, ViruLite® is shown to speed up the healing time of cold sores.
 It’s convenient and reusable.
 For persistent cold sore outbreaks, it’s safe to use ViruLite® more frequently.
-This device costs $149 and is available online.
+This device costs $129 and is available online.

-What Is Acyclovir and How Is it Used?
+What Is Acyclovir and How Is It Used?